 Bard Baltimore is a Baltimore City Public School.
 To be considered for admission to our school, your student must go through our separate admissions process as well as rank us on their high school choice application.
 Bard Baltimore admits students through a qualitative application process that includes an interview and a writing assessment.
-BHSEC Baltimore seeks students who demonstrate academic ambition and intellectual curiosity.
+Bard Baltimore seeks students who demonstrate academic ambition and intellectual curiosity.
 This year, we are recruiting 125 students for our 9th grade class and a select number of transfer students into grades other than ninth.

 You can reach our admission department directly through email, voice, or text.

 Ms. Kadota: voice and text – (443) 842-4376 or email her at [email protected]

-Mrs. Townes: voice – (443) 842-4251 or email her at [email protected]
+Mrs. Townes: voice and text – (443) 842-4251 or email her at [email protected]

 If you have additional questions, please contact Jenna Kadota, our Admissions Manager, at [email protected].